Skip to main content

 4. Add Ollama

-In RAGFlow, click on your logo on the top right of the page > Model Providers and add Ollama to RAGFlow:
+In RAGFlow, click on your logo on the top right of the page > Model providers and add Ollama to RAGFlow:

 add ollama